flecs-hub/flecs-meta/README.md

 # flecs.meta
 This is a reflection library for C/C++ that uses Flecs to store the meta definitions.
 The library uses a combination of macro and template wizardry to directly parse the C/C++ type defintions.
 No code generation or APIs to describe the types are needed.

-The library does not require compile time knowledge of a type.
-This lets applications define types at runtime, and enables for the creation of tools that are type unaware.

-Type definitions are converted to a virtual-machine like opcode format which allows applications to write extremely fast serializers.

 The library supports:
  - Lots of primitive types
  - Enumerations